Robert-van-Engelen/Forth500/manual.md

 less than the absolute value of _r3_ times the sum of the absolute values of _r1_ and _r2_.
 If _r3_ is positive, then _flag_ is _true_ if the absolute value of (_r1_ minus _r2_) is less than _r3_.

+To check if a floating point value is a double precision value, define:

+    : DBL?
+FP@ C@ 1 AND NEGATE ;

+`DBL?` returns true if the value is double precision.

+To promote a single to a double on the floating point stack, just add `0d` or
+define:

+    : E>D       FP@ C@ 1 OR FP@ C! ;

+To demote a double to a single on the floating point stack by truncation:

+    : D>E       FP@ C@ $fe AND FP@ C!
+FP@ 7 + 5 ERASE ;

 ### Numeric comparisons